 Do you favor more restrictive abortion laws?
 I do not favor any restrictive federal abortion laws.

 Do you favor new amendments to the U.S. Constitution?
 YES, I would favor amendments to the Constitution which eliminate the U.S. Senate and provide for the direct election of the President.
 The U.S. Senate was a compromise which has out lived its usefulness; our government would function more efficiently with a unicameral legislature.
 The Electoral College has also out lived its usefulness.

-Why did you decide to run for this office (or for re-election)?
+Why did you decide to run for this office?
 I have been involved with the Green Party for over ten years because I believe it has the best ideas for solving our country's problems and making our country better.
-When I was asked to run for the U.S. Senate I could not refuse because I felt compelled to do what I can to offer a Green alternative to Republican and Democratic policies.
+When I was agreed to run for the U.S. Congress I could not refuse because I felt compelled to do what I can to offer a Green alternative to Republican and Democratic policies.
 Our country needs a single payer health care system, to bring all our troops home, and provide better preschool through college public education.

 What particular skill set or experience would you bring to this office?
 I am now retired but when I was working I spent almost all my working life working in public employment.
 I am a Vietnam Veteran; I have worked for the Post Office, the Michigan Departments of Education, Community Mental Health, and Human Services.
 Government employees are a vital part of our economy; they preform need services; I understand this from personal experience.

 What, in your opinion, is the primary cause for the political polarization that we see in Washington and what could or should be done about it?
 Our system of financing political campaigns gives to much influence to special interest groups.
 We need public financing of political campaigns.